crossplane/docs/content/master/concepts/patch-and-transform.md

 may produce an error in the composite resource to help troubleshoot.
 {{< /hint >}}

-By default, Crossplane ignores a patch if the `fromFieldPath` doesn't exist.
+By default, Crossplane applies the policy `fromFieldPath: Optional`.
+With `fromFieldPath: Optional` Crossplane ignores a patch if the `fromFieldPath` doesn't exist.

 With
 {{<hover label="required" line="6">}}fromFieldPath: Required{{</hover>}}
 the composite resource produces an error if the